One woman dies after getting into multiple crashes in Central Maine - NewsBreak

 Truck crosses into opposite lane, hits three cars in Casco; Multiple people injured

-CASCO, Maine — Multiple people were injured after a truck struck three other cars in the Watkins Flats area of Casco on Oct.
-31. Officials said 69-year-old Craig Aderman was heading east on Roosevelt Trail when he crossed the center line in his Ford F150, hitting three other vehicles.
+CASCO, Maine (WABI) - Three drivers were hospitalized - one with life-threatening injuries - after a crash in the Watkins Flats area of Casco Monday.
+Officials say 69-year-old Craig Aderman was heading east on Roosevelt Trail just before 1 p.m. when his truck crossed the center line and hit three other vehicles.

 1 killed, 2 hospitalized following fire in Levant